patchshorts/cgodwin.io/src/posts/designing-planning-for-business-requirements.md

 But with other kinds of data, like last year's deployment errors, lose certain levels of value as it becomes less actionable now.

-You'll have to design processes for removing less valueble data from persistent storage locations and stored in archival locations or deleted.
-How long data is stored for each set of data will have a great affect on an archetectural design.
+You'll have to design processes for removing less valuable data from persistent storage locations and stored in archival locations or deleted.
+How long data is stored for each set of data will have a great affect on an architectural design.

 #### How Much?
-The volumes of data and how it will scale up when business goals are met or exceded need to be planned for or else there will be a dreaded redesign and unecessary iterations.
+The volumes of data and how it will scale up when business goals are met or exceeded need to be planned for or else there will be a dreaded redesign and unnecessary iterations.

 Storage related managers will need to know the volume and frequency of data storage and retrieval so they can plan for their duties and procedures which touch your design.

 ## Compliance and Regulations
+Many businesses are under regulatory constraints.
+For example, "Your Mother Is Now A Gamer, Inc" receives payment via credit cards.
+So they must be PCI compliant and financial services laws apply their receiving payment.

+* Health Insurance Portability and Accountability Act (HIPAA) is United States legislation that provides data privacy and security regulations for safeguarding medical information.
+* General Data Protection Regulation (GDPR) a set of regulations that member states of the European Union must implement in order to protect the privacy of digital data.
+* The Sarbanes-Oxley (SOX) Act a number of provisions designed to improve corporate governance and address corporate fraud.
+* Children's Online Privacy Protection Act (COPPA) is a U.S. law that requires website operators to get parental consent before collecting children's personal information online.
+* Payment Card Industry Data Security Standard (PCI DSS) is a set of security standards designed to protect cardholders' information.
+* Gram-Leach Bliley Act (GLBA) designed to protect consumers' personal financial information held by financial institutions.

+When we know what regulations apply to our workload it is easier to plan our design accordingly.
+Regulations can apply to jurisdictions like HealthCare or like the State of California.
+Operating within a jurisdiction means you'll have to research your industry's governance and what it may be subject to.

 ### Privacy Regulations
+Regulations on data slant toward protecting the consumer and giving them greater rights over their information and who it is shared with.
+You can review privacy policies per Country at [Privacy Law By County](http://www.privacypolicies.com/blog/privacy-law-by-country)

+Architects not only need to comply with these laws, but kindle the the spirit of the law within themselves, that of protecting the consumer.
+Architects need to analyze each part of their design and ask themselves how is the consumer protected when something goes wrong?

+Access controls need to cascade in such a way that permissions are restrictive and then opened, and not the other way around.
+Data needs to be encrypted at rest and in transit and potentially in memory.
+Networks need firewall and systems need verification of breaches through logging.
+One can use the Identity Aware Proxy and practice *Defense in Depth*.

 ### Data Integrity Regulations
+The Sarbanes-Oxley (SOX) Act aims to put controls on data that make tampering more difficult.
+I worked for a SOX compliant business, IGT PLC and we had to take escrow of code, making versions of code we deployed immutable so it could be audited.
+In this case, tampering with the data was made more difficult by using an escrow step in the data processing flows.
+Other business might need to store data for certain number of years while also being immutable or having some other condition applied to it.

 ## Security